kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_Ads.md

 ---
 layout: page
-title: Ads
+title: Configuring the IMA Plugin on iOS Devices to Display Ads
 subcat: SDK 3.0 (Beta) - iOS
 weight: 300
 ---

-# Configuring the IMA Plugin on iOS Devices

-+ This document describes the steps required for adding support for the IMA Plugin functionality on iOS devices.
-+ IMA (or Interactive Media Ads) was developed by Google to enable you to display ads in your application's video, audio, and game content.
+This document describes the steps required for adding support for the IMA Plugin functionality on iOS devices.
+IMA (or Interactive Media Ads) was developed by Google to enable you to display ads in your application's video, audio, and game content.

 ## Enable IMA Plugins for the Kaltura Video Player